3rdpartyeve/perry/README.md

 // require composers autoload.php
 require_once 'vendor/autoload.php';

-// import the Perry class, alternatively you can allways use the full qualified name) use Perry\Perry;
+// import the Perry class, alternatively you can always use the full qualified name) use Perry\Perry;